efene/efene.github.io/_sources/language-introduction.txt

 Here we define the function print with arity 2, the first argument is called Format and it contains a string optionally with control sequences that io.format will replace for it's meaning.
-The second argument is called Args and contains the values needed for the control secuences contained in the Format string.
+The second argument is called Args and contains the values needed for the control sequences contained in the Format string.

 So, what are this magical control sequences we talk about other than "~n"?